Wrinkling and Haefliger structures: Wrinkling h-principles for R -microbundles

-We now prove the results stated in the introduction regarding Haefliger microbundles, as well as their consequences regarding the space of principal $\GammaR$-bundles and the connectivity of the classifying space $B\GammaR$.
+We now prove the results stated in the introduction regarding $\SR$-microbundles, as well as their consequences regarding the space of principal $\GammaR$-bundles and the connectivity of the classifying space $B\GammaR$.
+Throughout this section, $\SR \subset J^r\Psi$ is an open and $\Diff$-invariant relation of dimension $n$.